-"The ultimate objective of the Convention is to stabilize greenhouse gas concentrations "at a level that would prevent dangerous anthropogenic (human induced) interference with the climate system."
-It states that "such a level should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened, and to enable economic development to proceed in a sustainable manner."
+"The ultimate objective of the Convention is to stabilize greenhouse gas concentrations "at a level that would prevent dangerous anthropogenic (human induced) interference with the climate

 The Convention is very focused on the perceived responsibility of the developed nations for anthropogenic climate change; and, their responsibility to the developing and less developed nations.
 This responsibility includes the developed nations taking more dramatic control actions before other nations do so; and, providing funding to assist other nations to develop, while reducing the impact of that development on the global climate.